 The Dada Fairy and I were frantically searching to see what films were listed on Aer Lingus for transatlantic to see if they would keep our pair suitably entertained for 7.5 hours.
 It was then the revelation came!!!
 I recalled an email about downloadable Netflix, queue frantic searching and yes….it was not a dream you can infact download Netflix.
 15 mins later and we were fully equipped with Team Umizoomi, Peppa Pig, Horrid Henry and The Smurfs.
 When it comes to travel I am in the school of thought whatever works and makes the journey easier for the kids, and me and the other 200 odd passengers.
 If 7 hours of Peppa Pig was going to be the thing well then I wasn’t going to object!
 See 1 and 4 it thankfully didn’t happen!
 The downside of this you need to be sure your devices are well charged.
-We were fortunate enough to have our Travo Safe charger with us on board as the charging point weren’t operational for a huge chunk of the journey.

 The reason we favour Travo Safe is that almost uniquely they are permitted to be kept in hand luggage because the battery is lithium free and compliant with IATA Dangerous Goods Regulation.
 What I love the most about this is the length of time you get from it when full charged.
 I reckon at least one full ipad/iphone full charge which compared to some of the previous ones I have owned is brilliant and probably essential on a long haul flight.
 These are priced slightly at the higher end but do bear in mind when compared to the high street ones I previously owner there is no comparison, in terms of charging life and more critically safety.